5and5/BO2-Remix/README.md

 * Blundergats damage no longer falls off
 * Blundergat is no longer limited in the box
 * Plane automatically refills
+* Set key to always spawn next to the cafeteria
 * Sniper trap buffed
 * Double tap zone changes